-Rhinephyllum muirii is a small perennial mesemb that forms clumps of many shoots.
-The leaves are inclined, green, blushed with red in full sun and during cold weather, up to 1 inch (2.5 cm) long and up to 0.4 inch (1 cm) wide.
-They have small whitish tubercles in the upper half, and margins and keel with a white cartilaginous edge.
-Flowers are solitary, yellowish-white, up to 0.5 inch (1.3 cm) long, up to 0.6 inch (1.5 cm) across and open at night.
+Rhinephyllum muirii is a small succulent that forms clumps of many shoots.
+Leaves are inclined, green blushed with red in full sun and cold weather, up to 1 inch (2.5 cm) long and up to 0.4 inches (1 cm) wide.
+They have small whitish tubercles in the upper half and margins and keel with a white cartilaginous edge.
+Flowers are solitary, yellowish-white, up to 0.5 inches (1.3 cm) long, up to 0.6 inches (1.5 cm) across, and open at night.

 How to Grow and Care

 The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.